heron-data/docs/docs/use-cases/beautiful-transactions.md

 # Enrich Business Bank data

-Heron Data is optimised for high coverage accuracy on SMB merchants and categories.
+Heron Data is optimized for high coverage accuracy on SMB merchants and categories.
 Follow this flow to achieve optimal outcomes.

 ### Create an end user and enrich transactions